 References: Agricultural Marketing Resource Center, University of California Cooperative Extension, University of Florida/IFAS Extension, University of Illinois Extension, Western Growers Association.

 PESTS & DISEASE

 With indoor growing the norm and pasteurization of the mushrooms’ growing environment, pests are not a significant problem– though various flies, gnats, mites, and millipedes, as well as nematodes will affect the growing process.

 More common is postharvest damage from rough handling or improper cooling.
 Mushrooms kept in environments that are too warm and dry will develop blackened stipes and gills and curled caps.
 Mushrooms that are bruised through rough handling develop discolored patches.
 Although mushrooms are a form of fungus, they are still susceptible to a range of fungal, bacterial, and viral diseases including various mold, mildew, spot, and blotch outbreaks.
 Bacterial blotch and other bacterial diseases can lead to spoilage if not eliminated during growth and harvest.

-References: PennState Extension, UC Davis Postharvest Technology website, USDA.
+References: PennState Extension, UC Davis Postharvest Technology Center, USDA.